 Farmer/Rancher

-The Administrative Council of the Western Sustainable Agriculture Research and Education program (Western SARE) is seeking applicants for qualified individuals as a Farmer/Rancher representative on the Western SARE Administrative Council (AC).
+The Administrative Council of the Western Sustainable Agriculture Research and Education program (Western SARE) is seeking applicants for qualified individuals as a Farmer/Rancher representative on our Administrative Council (AC).
+We accept rolling self-nominations or nominations of others, and review those nominations when there is a vacant seat.
+We may not always have a vacant seat available every year, but we will keep your application on file and review it when vacant seats do become available.

 A person qualifies as a producer (farmer/rancher) if they have a for-profit operation and: